kang205/DVBPR/README.md

 cd GAN
 python main.py --train True
 ```
 The default hyper-parameters are defined in *main.py*, you can change them accordingly.
+Without '--train True', it will load a trained model and generated images for each category (stroed in folder *samples*).

 **Step 3:** Preference Maximization: